 Cloud Delivery models are categories of cloud computing, including:

-• Platform as a Service (PaaS) – it combines IaaS with an abstracted collection of middleware services, software development, deployment tools.
-PaaS helps developers to quickly create web or mobile apps on a cloud.
+• Platform as a Service (PaaS) – it combines IaaS with an abstracted collection of middleware services, software development, and deployment tools.
+PaaS helps developers quickly create web or mobile apps on a cloud.

-• Software as a Service (SaaS) – software applications are delivered on-demand, in a multi-tenant model
+• Software as a Service (SaaS) – software applications are delivered on-demand in a multi-tenant model.

-• Function as a Service (FaaS) – allows end-users to build and run app functionalities on a serverless architecture
+• Function as a Service (FaaS) – allows end-users to build and run app functionalities on a serverless architecture.

 4. What are the different versions of the Cloud?